-g.
 USSCMC PARTICIPATION REQUIREMENTS

-- i.
-Students must be members of the USSCMC (either Junior or Family membership) - ii.
-Sailors are expected to bring a personal flotation device (PFD) of their own.
+Students must be members of the USSCMC (either Junior or Family membership) Sailors are expected to bring a personal flotation device (PFD) of their own.
 Any sailor reporting for the first practice without a privately owned PFD will be assigned an older club owned PFD for the season.
-They will be responsible for that jacket for the entire season. - iii.
-Students shall demonstrate the ability to swim with a life vest on and the ability to upright a capsized boat. - iv.
-Students shall register on line through regatta network and to pay the entry fee in section XIII.
-Link to registration: https://www.regattanetwork.com/clubmgmt/applet\registration\form.php? regatta\id=17272 - v.
+They will be responsible for that jacket for the entire season.
+Students shall demonstrate the ability to swim with a life vest on and the ability to upright a capsized boat.
+Students shall register on line through The Club Spot: The Club Spot

 All High School Sailors must complete the SAISA and USSCMC Waivers.
-These must be turned in at the meeting on August 25th or prior to attending any practices or regattas.
-Link to forms: https://www.regattanetwork.com/clubmgmt/regatta\uploads/14922/ SAISAandUSSCMCWaivers.pdf - vi.
-All MCHS, SFHS & JBHS Sailors must complete required MARTIN SCHOOLS ATHLETIC PARTICIPATION FORMS.
-These must be turned in at the meeting on August 25th or prior to the first team practice.
-Link to forms: https://www.regattanetwork.com/clubmgmt/regatta\uploads/14922/ RequiredFormsforMartinCountySchools.pdf - vii.
+These must be turned in at the meeting on August 17th or prior to attending any practices or regattas.
+Link to forms: https://saisa.hssailing.org/about/resources

+All MCHS, SFHS & JBHS Sailors must complete required MARTIN COUNTY SCHOOL ATHLETIC PARTICIPATION FORMS.
+These must be turned in at the meeting on August 17th or prior to the first team practice.
+Forms can be found on your designated high school website.

 FLEET MAINTENANCE